input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_core.md

 ## Hermes runtime extension (HRE)

-*Hermes runtime extension (HRE)* - a Hermes module which will provides an additional functionality to the *Hermes applications*and stands as a library.
+*Hermes runtime extension (HRE)* - a Hermes module which will provides an additional functionality to the *Hermes application* and stands as a library.
-It could produce a *Hermes events*, which can then be placed into the *Hermes events queue* for further processing by the applications.
+It could produce a *Hermes events*, which can then be placed into the *Hermes events queue* for further processing by the *Hermes application*.
-Each *HRE* defines a specific [WIT](https://component-model.bytecodealliance.org/design/wit.html) file, with the described interface of *HRE calls* (directly by the *Hermes applications*) and specification of produced events.
+Each *HRE* defines a specific [WIT](https://component-model.bytecodealliance.org/design/wit.html) file, with the described interface of *HRE calls* (directly by the *Hermes application*) and specification of produced events.

 ## Hermes event